 Professional/Business Service Providers

-It is most important for a Professional Services Organization to maintain the broadest and most relevant insurance coverage in order for that organization to stay in business.
-Failure to obtain cost-effective insurance coverage as well as coverage that does not transfer the appropriate risk to the insurance company will most likely cause a professional service firm from staying in business.
-Therefore, it is imperative that every aspect of the professional service firm’s operation be identified and properly communicated to the insurance company in order to obtain the relevant coverage needed by their firm for all the services that they perform.
+It is very important for a Professional Services Organization to maintain the broadest and most relevant insurance coverage in order for that organization to stay in business.
+Failure to obtain cost-effective insurance coverage as well as coverage that does not transfer the appropriate risk to the insurance company could potentially bring about a professional service firm’s downfall or not allow it to continue in business.
+Therefore, it is imperative that every aspect of the professional service firm’s operation be identified and properly communicated to the insurance company in order to obtain the relevant and necessary coverage needed by their firm for all the services they perform.
+See our Risk Management And Insurance Coverage Analysis.

-Trending exposures facing all types of providers of professional services, may the provider operate in the legal, financial advisory, medical practitioner, or other specialty service sector, include a changing workforce landscape that indicates a potentially significant skills gap, whereby failure to hire and train properly could result in an Errors and Omissions claim, or an unexpected business interruption loss.
-For example, key exposures that must be taken into serious consideration while focusing on growing a firm’s practice, include; loss of key personnel due to injury, death, or migration to a competitor, failure to perform adequate penetration testing and systems performance analysis to mitigate cyber losses, maintaining compliance per regulatory bodies’ requirements and changes in law, employment related risks and clearly communicated procedures to reduce the chance of personal injury losses, understanding areas of liability the business accepts when hiring contractors or outside personnel to service the business, first party property losses that may prevent access to office locations with critical data or files necessary to serve the firm’s clients, potential for ensuing business interruption, extra expense, and back-up location costs, company outings and community service specific exposures, as well as auto liability exposures related to the firm’s vehicle use policy (or lack thereof).
+Trending exposures facing all types of providers of professional services, whether the provider operates in the legal, financial advisory, medical practitioner or other specialty service sector, includes a changing workforce landscape that indicates a potentially significant skills gap, whereby failure to hire and train properly could result in an Errors and Omissions claim or an unexpected business interruption loss.
+Take, for example, the following key exposures that must be taken into serious consideration while focusing on growing a firm’s practice: loss of key personnel due to retirement, injury, death or migration to a competitor; employment-related risks and clearly communicated procedures to reduce the chance of personal injury losses; understanding areas of liability the business accepts when hiring contractors or outside personnel to service the business; company outings and community-service-specific exposures.

 The following testimonial exemplifies ICA’s value provided to one of its Professional Service clients: